About the college

 St Anne’s, well-known for its friendly and supportive academic environment, has over 300 graduates from many countries.
-This makes its Middle Common Room (MCR), to which all graduates belong, one of the largest and most international in the University.

 The college is adjacent to the University Parks, the Radcliffe Observatory Quarter and the University Science Area, and is a short walk from the city centre.